Legal Clarity for Nonprofit Leaders

 without legal clarity.

-Most nonprofit leaders are expected to govern responsibly, protect charitable assets, and comply with complex laws, without accessible, affordable, plain-language legal guidance.
+Most nonprofit leaders are expected to govern responsibly, protect charitable assets, and comply with complex laws, without accessible, affordable, specialized legal guidance.

 You're not reckless.